1kinlabs/swapi-takehome/README.md

 # SWAPI Takehome

 This is intended to be a short takehome exercise where you integrate with a third party API to create a simple React application.
-Fork or download this repository to complete the challenge.
+Download this repository to complete the challenge.
 Please do not submit pull requests to this repository as a solution.

 (Alternatively, if you would like to accomplish this same task in a different environment, you are welcome to.
 We provide this as a template, not as a requirement.)